Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: Results

-The 2-SFM framework distinguishes between main-sequence galaxies and starbursting systems which support an elevated level of star-formation activity compared to what is assumed to be an initial, pre-burst state where such galaxies were indistinguishable from the large population of secularly-evolving, normal SFGs.
-Having derived a prescription which links the SFE of main-sequence galaxies to their offset from the main sequence in eq. \ref{eq:normSFE_MS} we now seek a similar relation for the starbursting fraction of the population.
-We adopt the following parametrization to describe the SFE of starbursts:
+The 2-SFM framework distinguishes between MS galaxies and starbursting systems that support an elevated level of SF activity compared to what is assumed to be an initial, pre-burst state where such galaxies were indistinguishable from the large population of secularly evolving, normal SFGs.
+Having derived a prescription that links the SFE of MS galaxies to their offset from the MS in Equation \ref{eq:normSFE_MS} we now seek a similar relation for the starbursting fraction of the population.
+We adopt the following parameerization to describe the SFE of SBs: